 After the lowest global production of durum for five years in 2019/20, production in 20/21 is expected to increase sharply year on year, however, the durum wheat market should remain tight.

-Worldwide, stock inventories are expected lower than in 19/20 despite the strong harvests in Canada, USA and potentially Australia.
+Worldwide, stock inventories are expected lower than in 19/20 despite the strong harvests in Canada, USA and the anticipated Australian harvest.
 Despite this increase, it is not sufficient to offset the very low carry in stock at the beginning of the season.
+The EU will be dependent on imports to meet domestic demand and rebuild stockpiles.
+Most of this grain is expected to come from Canada due to their large harvest and good quality grain.
+Australian durum will also re-enter the export market, with the premium Italian market being the target.
 On a world trade level, this should maintain buoyant global pricing.

 In Australia, Durum production in 20/21 is forecast to dramatically rebound from the lows of the 19-20 East Coast drought, with some commentators anticipating a return to long term average production of around 500,000mt.
 With favourable opening rains, very strong price signals ($100 premium over bread wheat) and a desire to switch away from barley, the only restriction on more area being planted to durum in some locations was the inability to access seed.

 Harvest has commenced in most areas in SA with good quality grain being the trend.
 Yields have typically been above expectations other than in some isolated regions where were too advanced to benefit from the late spring rains.
 The Victorian and NSW harvests are still up to two weeks away where above average yields are anticipated.